Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 Strategically, this shows where agentic commerce is heading: beyond platform boundaries, with Amazon positioning itself as an intermediary between consumers and independent merchants.

-Rufus prepares the alert in flow.
+The assistant prepares the alert in flow.
 Today, users still need to manually confirm or save it.

 Once active, Amazon notifies users when prices or discounts change.

-Which data sources Rufus uses
+Which data sources Alexa for Shopping uses

 Four data layers interact: